Allen-Synthesis/EuroPi/software/contrib/pams.md

 The `Amplitude` parameter acts as a secondary virtual attenuator, and the `Width` parameter acts as an offset voltage.

-There is digital attenuation/gain via the `AIN > Gain` setting.
-This sets the percentage of the input signal that is passed to settings listenting to `ain`.
+There is digital attenuation/gain via the `AIN > Gain` or `KNOB > Gain` settings.
+This sets the percentage of the input signal that is passed to settings listenting to these inputs.

 For example, if your modulation source can only output up to 5V you should set the gain to `12.0 / 5.0 * 100.0 = 240%`.
 This will allow the modulation source to fully sweep the range of options available.

-The `AIN > Precision` setting allows control over the number of samples taken when reading the input.
+The `AIN > Precision` and `KNOB > Precision` settings allow control over the number of samples taken when reading the input.
 Higher precision can result in slower processing, which may introduce errors when running at high clock speeds